Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/repositories.md

 In this setting, since each policy can map a state to a string of actions of possibly infinite length, i.e., there is no limit on the number of possible policies.
 I designed a computationally efficient algorithm and formulated theorems to calculate the optimal policy within any specified error threshold by exploring a finite set of policies.
 I validated these theoretical results also via numerical simulations.

 In recognition of the contributions made through this research, I was awarded the *Undergraduate Research Award (URA01)* from IIT Bombay.
-We are currently working on its pre-print and aim to have it finalized by December 15th.
+We are currently working on its pre-print and aim to have it finalized by February.

 ## 2. Early Rumor Detection
 _In collaboration with Google AI research, along with [Dr. Manish Jain](https://www.linkedin.com/in/manish-jain-kj2020/) and [Prof. Nikhil Karamchandani](https://sites.google.com/site/nikhilkaram/)_